joshuami/joshuami.github.io/_posts/2019-06-28-chasing-core-drupal-8-7-update-difficult.md

 3. `gcmsg "My commit message"` (This commmand is so much less verbose and easy to type than `git commit -m "My commmit message"`.
 We include our Jira issue IDs in the message to tie it all back to our sprint board.)
 4. `git push -u origin $branch-id` (I think there is shorthand for this that I just haven't taken the time to learn.
 Yeah... me too.)

-And here is where the magic happens and we let our Github and CircleCI integration take over and build our multidev environment for automated (Behat) and manual testing.
+And here is where the magic happens and we let our GitHub and CircleCI integration take over and build our multidev environment for automated (Behat) and manual testing.
 QA still catches a lot, so we haven't stopped doing it.
 Our CirleCI scripts are pretty much using the same set of commands to build our artifacts that get pushed to our servers on Pantheon.

 ## It took six smaller builds to finally get to 8.7

 You read that correct.
 I had to incrementally update a lot of "small" things and get all those patches to apply cleanly before the final build would give me a site that had no errors and passing tests.
 That means I had to repeat the "*latest* > *refresh* > *change some things* > *cupex* > *push to origin*" over and over.
 Developing in PHP is so much like developing in Javascript now!
 Write some recipes and compile!
 Sigh.

+Funny story... after working on this upgrade off an on for a month, and having a build that worked in our dev site, our build process was haulted by a system outage upstream.  `¯\_(ツ)_/¯`.

 ## Was it worth it

 In truth, yes.
 I learned a lot about Drupal 8 in this process.
-I am much more intimately aware of entity updates and update hooks than I was before.
+Over the last year of this project with the City of Portland, I have learned just how much of my D7 and D6 knowledge applies and just how much does not.
+I am much more intimately aware of some of the subsystems now than I was before—even if I still don't consider myself much of a true PHP developer as much as a really advanced site builder with some frontend chops.

-What's more, Drupal 8.7 has several cool new features that make it worth trying.
+Drupal 8.7 has several cool new features that make it worth trying.
 In fact, on a clean install, I found a lot to love by grabbing Lightning 4—released on May 16—and adding a minimal amount of configuration.

+Chasing core and staying as up to date with your dependencies as feasible is important with Drupal.
+In truth, this is important with any software now as depedency management and compiling a lot of a code written by a lot of different people is a must to build the complex tools that we try to make look simple to the people that use our software.

 Did I get any of the above completely wrong?
 Have a question I didn't answer?
 Hit me up in the comments.
 I haven't seen a comment in months.